dougbutner/web-4/README.md

 In essence, web 4 is **positive attention catalyzer**, built on providing power to every that only gains meaning when they give it freely to another.
 This power is also freely given, and limited by time.

 > Web 4 is not a single JS or other library, It's a philosophy enacted on top of a web 3 environment.

+In this manifesto, I will define

 # Background